 The poorest, angriest residents of Bell took action against their poverty by voting to replace corrupt officials.
 Since then, their lives have improved and so has the city.

-2011 Was a Year of Corruption
+The Year of Major Corruption

 In the autumn of 2010, a scandal came under fire as three of the Bell city leaders awarded themselves huge bonuses in spite of the high poverty level in their town.

 On Tuesday March 8, 2011 - Mardis Gras Day as well - the voters of Bell had their chance to change leadership, as reported in the New York Times on March 9, 2011:

 "Residents of the scandal-riddled City of Bell, Calif., have ousted their entire city government."

 According to this article, a landslide vote replaced all of City Council, including the only person not implicated in the scandals of 2010.
 Voting seems to work in this community.

 However, the new council was forced to dedicate itself to budget cuts and other actions to maintain city solvency.

 How does a council member from a working class community, where the median income was $30,000 a year, afford to drive around in a $100,000 Mercedes Benz?— Building BASTA, by Cristina Garcia